-pursuant to House Precedent 9.2-5 (2009), the Majority Floor Leader determines the daily, legislative schedule.
+The presiding officer ruled that pursuant to House Precedent 9.2-1 (2005) motions placing new business before the House must be scheduled through the Majority Floor Leader and that pursuant to House Precedent 9.2-5 (2009), the Majority Floor Leader determines the daily, legislative schedule.
 As such, the Reynolds motion was ruled out of order.
+12